 A grid view display of clothes will distract more than help because only a few of those images will be of shirts.
 The user has to scroll to filter out a lot of irrelevant images when scanning.

 But once the user is in the category of shirts they want, the images will have more relevancy.
-The user can scan the shirts and spot certain details they’re looking for with ease.
+The user can scan the shirts and spot specific details they’re looking for with ease.

-Most users are on the go and don’t have a lot of time when they’re on a mobile site.
-They need to be able to find the content they want fast.
-The layout you choose is key in making this happen.
+Most users don’t have much time on their hands and need to be able to find the content they want fast.
+The layout you choose is critical in making this happen.

 There’s more flexibility with layouts on desktop, but on mobile, your choice matters.
-The view that allows users to see more content while doing less work is the winner.
+The view that allows users to consume more content while doing less work is the winner.